 Sydney, NSW, Bachelor of Med Science

-This scholarship not only provides me with financial aid but also the means, in the form of a mentor, to properly motivate and help me achieve my absolute academic best, as well as allowing me to become more involved and active in LGBT+ events and organisations.
+This scholarship not only provides me with financial aid but also the means, in the form of a mentor, to properly motivate and help me achieve my absolute academic best, as well as allowing me to become more involved and active in LGBTIQ+ events and organisations.
 I’m truly one of the lucky few to embrace such a thorough and practical scholarship

 We are also proud to support our Returning Scholars for 2012; Isobel Connell Suzie Day & Veronica Mason

 “Being awarded something is always a great feeling, however, being recognised by The Pinnacle Foundation is a different feeling entirely.
 It’s amazing!
 I feel valued, and their support will help me achieve my dream of becoming a health professional.
 I’m really thankful.”

 When you apply for something like this you always hope you’ll get it but when you do it’s like time stands still and you ask yourself did this just happen?
 This award is an amazing opportunity for me to build professional relationships with my peers so that one day I will be able to give other GLBTI youths the same opportunity.
 I am excited and honoured.

 The scholarship makes my life a lot easier.
 Without Pinnacle I’d have real difficulty affording (both financially and psychologically) to be able to study full time and create the life I want.

 I feel very privileged to be awarded this scholarship.
 I know that the support that I’m going to receive from Pinnacle and my mentor will help me achieve my goals and dreams in the future.
 Being a part of a mentoring program such as this is an invaluable experience and I intend to make the most of it.